Perpernet/RUST_SC_DEV/README.md

 In addition to core development support, RUST_SC_DEV will feature simple interface builders for interacting with Solana programs.
 These builders will allow developers to create user interfaces (UIs) that communicate with Solana-based applications, making it easier to integrate Rust programs into larger blockchain projects.

 Future Integration
-We plan to integrate a Retrieval-Augmented Generation (RAG) system using the [RAGBuilder library](https://github.com/KruxAI/ragbuilder?tab=readme-ov-file) to enhance the assistant's capabilities.
+I plan to integrate a Retrieval-Augmented Generation (RAG) system using the [RAGBuilder library](https://github.com/KruxAI/ragbuilder?tab=readme-ov-file) to enhance the assistant's capabilities.
 This will allow the AI agent to use up-to-date Solana documentation and other external resources dynamically, improving the quality and context of its code suggestions.